ivan-hc/ArchImage/README.md

 This tool will create a script to compile an AppImage based on JuNest.
 To create the script use the option `-b` or `--build`, example:

     ./archimage-cli -b handbrake
-Here we are using "handbrake", the script will ask you if you want to specify the name of the binary or leave blank if the name is the same of [PROGRAM], being the executable not `/usr/bin/handbrake` but `/usr/bin/ghb`, justr wrote "ghb".
+Here we are using "handbrake", the script will ask you if you want to specify the name of the binary or leave blank if the name is the same of [PROGRAM], being the executable not `/usr/bin/handbrake` but `/usr/bin/ghb`, just write "ghb".
 If you're not sure about thename of the main executable, use https://archlinux.org/packages/ or read the PKGBUILD if the app is hosted on the AUR.
 By default, the script will use "yay" to install all the programs in JuNest.

 After you've/you've not named the executable, the script will ask you to add a list of additional packages you want to include into the AppImage (with the syntax `app1 app2 app3...`).